BRUCE ROY FOR VERMONT - FOCUS ON VERMONT and CHITTENDEN COUNTY

 Common Sense & Balance in the Legislature

-Vermonters are pushed to the limits on providing basic needs to their families.
-Government spending is out of control and Vermonters are suffering the consequences.
+Vermonters are pushed to the limits on the ability to provide basic needs to their families.
+Tax increases from Montpelier have become the first response to solving problems.
+Vermonters are suffering the consequences.

-Vermonters currently pay the 10th highest electric rate of the 50 states, despite our electricity source being almost entirely Carbon Free and/or Renewable
+Vermonters currently pay the 10th highest electric rate of the 50 states, despite our electricity source being almost entirely Carbon Free and/or Renewable.
+We add less than 0.1% to USA’s carbon emissions.
+There exists a reasonable argument that Vermont is actually “carbon neutral”.

 Vermonters' Tax Burden is the 3rd highest in the USA, only behind New York and Hawaii (and before the education property tax increase!)